Getting started

 7. Persistence pays

-Not every vegan product will work for you, but just because the first cheese you try or the first latte you make doesn’t hit the spot, don’t rule out all other non-dairy cheeses and milks.
 There are so many different ones to try – cream cheese, melty cheeses, nut-based, coconut-based, soy-based, all flavors and lots of different brands and styles; and as for milks, you’ll find oat, hemp, almond, coconut, rice, and soy.
-Try them all, and you will soon find your perfect match.

-8. HappyCow
+8. Download HappyCow

-9. Find your tribe
+9. Find your community

 10. Be kind to yourself